Schnell8/jsramverk_ht24/01-Refaktorering/backend/README.md

 ```

 ### 2. .env setup
-Create .env file in root of repo looking like this:
+Create .env file in root of this dir looking like this:

 ```
 PORT=1337